HarperDB/documentation/docs/reference/transaction-logging.md

 }
 ```

+_Note: Streams are used for catchup if a node goes down.
+If you delete messages from a stream there is a chance catchup won't work._

 ---

 ## Audit log

 The audit log uses a standard HarperDB table to track transactions.
 For each table a user creates, a corresponding table will be created to track transactions against that table.

 Audit log is disabled by default.
 To use the audit log, set `logging.auditLog` to true in the config file, `harperdb-config.yaml`.
+Then restart HarperDB for those changes to take place.

 ## Audit Log Operations